Charm development best practices

 Naming

-- Running on bare metal as a machine charm
+• Running on bare metal as a machine charm, under the name prometheus

-- Running in kubernetes as a k8s charm
+• Running in kubernetes as a k8s charm, under the name prometheus-k8s

 State

-For sharing state between units of the same application, we instead recommend using peer relation data bags.
+For sharing state between units of the same application, use peer relation data bags.

 Do not track the emission of events, or elements relating to the charm’s lifecycle, in a state.
-Where possible, construct this information by accessing the model, i.e. self.model
+Where possible, construct this information by accessing the model, i.e. self.model, and the charm’s relations (peer relations or otherwise).

 Resources

 Resources can either be of the type oci-image or file.
-When providing binary files as resources, you need to provide binaries for all CPU architectures your binary might end up being run on.
+When providing binary files as resources, provide binaries for all CPU architectures your binary might end up being run on.
 An example of this can be found here.

-A relation is formed between a “providing” and a “requiring” charm sharing the same interface.
-We recommend using Charm Libraries to distribute code that simplifies implementing any relation for people who wish to integrate with your application.
-Generally, we recommend naming a charm library after the relation interface it manages (example).
+Use Charm Libraries to distribute code that simplifies implementing any integration for people who wish to integrate with your application.
+Name charm libraries after the integration interfaces they manage (example).

 # …